anzwdev/al-code-outline/README.md

   - "dataitem" on queries
   There are also `Add multiple field elements` and `Add multiple field attributes` actions available at "tableelement", "fieldelement" and "fieldattribute" elements on xml ports.
   Fields can be added is selection or alphabetic order, it can be controlled using "alOutline.fieldsSelectionOrder" setting.
 Default value is "selection order".
+ - `Generate column headers for CSV export` action available on XmlPort header and XmlPort tableelement when XmlPort format is set to "VariableText".
+It adds a new tableelement with column headers for each tableelement in the XmlPort.

 ![Add multiple fields](resources/screen2-addfieldscodeaction.gif)